 A good babysitter respects your time and shows up when they're supposed to, or even a little early to discuss any plans or potential issues for the day.

 There's a time to have fun, and there's a time to take charge.
-Your babysitter can be playful and friendly with your kids, but they need to also step up and be an authority figure or enforce rules when needed.
+Your babysitter can be playful and friendly with your children, but they need to also step up and be an authority figure or enforce rules when needed.

 Kids are full of energy.
 They're always bouncing around and having fun, and they need a babysitter that can match that level of enthusiasm.

-Kids enjoy being around people who are relaxed and not afraid to get a bit silly.
+Young ones enjoy being around people who are relaxed and not afraid to get a bit silly.

-When kids aren't coming up with their own games, a good babysitter should be creative enough to help do it for them.
+When children aren't coming up with their own games, a good babysitter should be creative enough to help do it for them.
 Sitters should always be coming up with fun new ideas, especially for toddlers with short attention spans.

-Kids get bored of one activity and want to move onto another pretty quickly, so it's important that your babysitter can think on their feet and have more games or activities lined up and ready to go.
+Children get bored of one activity and want to move onto another pretty quickly, so it's important that your babysitter can think on their feet and have more games or activities lined up and ready to go.

 You need a loving and attentive babysitter who carefully monitors the wants and needs of your children.
 They should know right away when your child is bored or hungry.
 They should be there to console your child if they scrape their knee or bump their head.